Automatic Segmentation Tool for Long Webpage Screenshots

 pip install Web-page-Screenshot-Segmentation

-To get the heights of the segmentation lines for an image
+Get the height of the segmentation lines of the image

 1